EDRN/PublicPortal/INSTALL.rst

     This option is *required* for production/operational installlations.
 Tells the deployment script to use the old, existing installation of the EDRN portal software in the directory EXISTING_INSTALL.
+-l PASSWORD, --ldap-password=PASSWORD
+    Sets the password to access the EDRN Directory Server to PASSWORD.
 -s SUPERVISOR_USER, --supervisor-user=SUPERVISOR_USER
     Username to use for the process Supervisor (default "supervisor") -x SUPERVISOR_PASSWORD, --supervisor-password=SUPERVISOR_PASSWORD